redhat-cop/openshift-migration-best-practices/planning.md

 The following is considered a high level set of items that you need to consider for a successful migration

 #### Namespaced resources
-Let's think about the applications and their connectivity.
-Also consider pruning your unused/unneeded resources
+Let's think about the applications and their connectivity such as whether the applications use the service network or the external routefor it's communication path between services or applicatons.
+An additional consideration with in the namespace is to also consider pruning your unused/unneeded resources

 #### Non-namespaced resources

-Day 2 Configuration that needs to be recreated in the new cluster
+Please consider any modification that you have made to the OpenShift 3 cluster in regards to a Day 2 Configuration that needs to be recreated in the new cluster

 #### External to the Cluster Configs